 What an incredible year it has been for many of us!

-Sparta Chicks Radio will celebrate its 3rd birthday in the next few months and it has been downloaded more than 100,000 times during 2019 and has now passed over 215,000 downloads.
+Sparta Chicks Radio will celebrate its 4th birthday in the next few months and it has been downloaded over 100,000 times in 2020 alone!

 So thank YOU.